Administrative Costs; Simplification Plans; Regulatory Budgets; and 'One In, Three Out'

 - streamlining the guidance relating to contaminated land.

-Even more startling was the inclusion in 2015-16 of a new regulation requiring larger retailers to charge £0.05 for each plastic bag provided to a customer.
+The inclusion - as deregulation - of a new law requiring larger retailers to charge £0.05 for each plastic bag was particularly odd.
 This counted as a regulatory saving of £1.0bn over five years because the shops would now spend less on buying the plastic bags.
 But was this really deregulation?
 As one MP noted: "we imposed this regulation on business to [make them] do something they were not previously doing, [and yet] we are claiming £1bn towards our target.
 That is like something out of Alice in Wonderland."

 And note, by the way, that if this £1.0bn figure is excluded from the net saving of £0.9bn, there was in fact no progress at all towards the government's target during the 2015-16.